-A - The compliance fee must be charged for all applications for building rules consent (except for class 10 if total development value \$10 000 and under).
-The fee advice is raised by the Relevant Authority during verification.
-Councils are encouraged to check that the compliance fees have been paid prior to issuing development approval.
-It is important that compliance fees are paid to ensure that councils receive the necessary revenue to undertake compliance activities.
+A - The compliance fee must be charged for all applications applying for building rules consent and prior to development approval being issued.
+If the compliance fee is not applied, we encourage councils to check, as the council may charge it prior to development approval.
+This is important to ensure that councils receive the necessary revenue to undertake compliance activities.